 Emergencies & Vet Bills

-Accidents happen when you least expect them -- they're usually rare, once-in-a-lifetime occurrences.
-But you can be prepared.
+Accidents happen when you least expect it.
+They're usually rare, once-in-a-lifetime occurrences.
+But you SHOULD be prepared for them.
 Pet insurance is a good option, if you can afford it.
-If you can't afford insurance for your dog, then you'll appreciate these resources that can help you pay for expensive pet care and vet bills.
+And if you can't afford insurance for your dog, then you'll appreciate these resources that can help you pay for expensive pet care and vet bills!

 There are laws in place in most cities about what you must do if you hit someone’s pet with your car.
 Unfortunately, there is very little information about this online, but there is certainly a lot of discussion about it!
 Most people have the wrong information.
 To help set the record straight, here is what you must do if you hit someone’s pet…